PiotrGren/TKinter---Graph-Coloring-App/README.md

 #### Alternative

 As an alternative, there is an installation file GraphColoring_setup.exe in the Installer folder.
+You can download it and run it on your local machine.
 The file will launch the installer, which atuomatically installs the application already in .exe format and creates a shortcut to it on the desktop.
 All you have to do is run it and install the application, then run the application.

 ```sh
 Installer/GraphColoring_setup.exe